 The changes in adopted new entrant rates discussed above can also be seen in Figure H.2 and Figure H.3, which show the estimated new entrant rates for all disabilities in the Scheme by age.
 Individual rates have been fitted to produce a smooth progression by age.
-The solid lines show the new entrant rates for all disabilities selected at this review for the 2021-22 AFSR, whilst the dashed lines show the results for males, the green line the results for females, and the dark grey line shows the combined result.
+The solid lines show the new entrant rates for all disabilities selected at this review for the 2021-22 AFSR, whilst the dashed lines show the equivalent new entrant rates used in the 2020-21 AFSR.
+The purple line shows the results for males, the green line the results for females, and the dark grey line shows the combined result.